fprasx/unlocked/mdbook/src/reflections/atomic.md

 # Atomic Intuition

 It's pretty safe to say that atomics are confusing.
-Just the context itself is confusing, that CPUs and compilers can reorder instructions.
+Just the context itself is
+confusing: that CPUs and compilers can reorder instructions.
 I found that as I developed an intuition for atomics, it became easier to reason about my code and its correctness.